 indicate the target group

-clarify the industry and category
+specify the industry and category

 update the profile after changes in the business